 Time Trial is the most serious challenge in RR3.
 In fact, you are limited by the amount of "drive tokens" you have, and it's easy to waste them if you got all four wheels off the track even by an inch.
-There really is no tip other than drive your best, keep at least two wheels on track at all times.
+There really is no tip other than driving your best and keeping at least two wheels on the track at all times.

 You can race against someone else's ghost (or your own best lap ghost) and see how are they taking a particular line on the course vs. yours, and see if you can match their performance.
 Just tap on the racer whose ghost you wish to challenge.